pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 In this use case, the the CRUD operation for the RO (Resource Object) and its RA (Resource Attributes) does not belong to the RM (Resource Manager), this is done in a separate SCIM entity, the Resource Creator/Resource Updater.
 A good example of this is use case are Organization that have their HR application, and the lifecycle of the resource (typically groups and Users) is done by that application.
 We could also have devices where the creation and update operations are always done by the device  itself or by a mobile application/web server on their behalf, in this use case the roles of RC/RU moves away from the RM.
-We could also have this use case where the RM is extended with the Roles of RC/RU for extra RA (Resources Attributes) that are not authoritative by the "HR System"/device, but normally that bring more complexity to the authority models for the CRUD operation of the resources.
+We could also have this use case where the RM is extended with the Roles of RC/RU for extra RA (Resources Attributes), but the RO (Resource Object) is typically created by the "HR System"/device.
 Typically we will see this use case in mid to large organization where no structure method to handle the resources start with a blank sheet of paper in a  greenfield deployment.

 ## IdM doing CRUD operations on SaaS applications, and Objects coming from external SCIM and non SCIM source including the IDM itself.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS.
 In this use case, one source of the Resource information is an ERC (External Resource Creator), or the entity that has the role of RC/RU (such as an HR System).
 In some cases the HR system can also consume information from the ERC and complement it.
 This doesn't mean that the RM will not need to consolidate RO/RA from the SCIM and non SCIM entities and consolidate and aggregate RO/RAs for those multiple sources.
-The RM gets its authoritative Information from both systems the RC/RU and from the ERC, and need to define rules which ones to take and to ignore.
+The RM gets its RO (Resource Object) from both systems the RC/RU and from the ERC, and need to define rules which ones to take and to ignore.

 ## IdM doing CRUD operations on SaaS applications, and Objects coming from external SCIM and non SCIM source including the IDM itself, where some Resource Attributes come from SaaS application.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS/RU.